TheRake66/Payday-2-Clock/README.md

 ## How to use?

- You can change the mode by clicking anywhere on the window.
+ You can switch the mode by clicking anywhere on the window.

- You can also change the language by hovering over the gray "OVKL ToolSys 2.0" bar at the top.
+ You can change the language by hovering over the gray bar at the top.

+ You can go full screen by clicking on "OVKL ToolSys 2.0".

  Have fun! 😉